oakeshott/oakeshott.github.io/index.md

 ## Education

-* Now: in Doctoral course, Department of Information Science, Nara Institute of Science and Technology
+* Now: in Doctoral course, Department of Science and Technology, Nara Institute of Science and Technology
 * Mar.
 2018: M.Eng., Department of Information Science, Nara Institute of Science and Technology
 * Mar.
 2016: B.Eng., National Institution for Academic Degrees and Quality Enhancement of Higher Education
 * Mar.
 2016: Finished, Advanced Electronic and Information Engineering Course, National Institute of Technology, Nara College